weavora/wunit/README.md

 WUnit::createWebApplication($config);
 ```

-Finally you should get something like:
+Finally, you should get something like this:

 ```ruby
 $yiit=dirname(__FILE__).'/../../../framework/yiit.php';